apache/iotdb-extras/examples/mybatisplus-generator/readme.md

     under the License.

 -->
-# Mybatis-Generator Demo
+# MybatisPlus-Generator Demo
 ## Introduction

-    This demo shows how to use IoTDB-Mybatis-Generator
+    This demo shows how to use IoTDB-MybatisPlus-Generator

 ### Version usage